“Human beings are electrically positive and our earth is electrically negative, put the two together and you create a harmoniously balanced circuit.”

 – Reduction in inflammation

-– Decreased insomnia (helps stabilize circadian rhythms)
+– Decreased insomnia (helps stabilise circadian rhythms)

 – Controls blood pressure (reduces stress levels)